 Breaking Traditions is an annual event sponsored by Minnesota West Community and Technical College and the Southwest Minnesota Private Industry Council.
 The event is designed to encourage high school students, especially those in ALC environments and students with disabilities, to consider a variety of career pathways, especially non-traditional careers.
-Breaking Traditions is in its 28th year, and each year the program explands to give participants more opportunities to explore careers through hands-on activities as well as tours of the various program areas offered at Minnesota West campuses.
+Breaking Traditions is in its 28th year, and each year the program expands to give participants more opportunities to explore careers through hands-on activities as well as tours of the various program areas offered at Minnesota West campuses.
 In addition to the program exploration, the students learn about the college admission process, financial aid, and scholarships.
 Along with the campus visit, the students also have the opportunity to tour a community business.
 Direct marketing will be done to EL teachers for Breaking Traditions.
 This is just one example of exploration activities the college works with secondary partners on.
 Others include Women in the Trades, Scrubs Camp, 9th Grade Day, Kids College, and Technology Day.
 Students in the Worthington area (40-50) participate in an Introduction to Manufacturing course during June between their 8th and 9th grade year in which they have the opportunity to experience activities in pneumatics, hydraulics, and electricity.
 Our priority will be to develop a schedule of events for students to explore starting as early as 7th and 8th grades.

 - Health Careers Navigator will work within the college to concentrate on efforts to reach out to, recruit, and retain non-traditional, underserved, and special populations within health careers.
 They will also work to leverage existing tools and explore other innovative technology and tools to better communicate, expose, retain, and provide better access to students in CTE. - 74 students from 7 districts registered for the inaugural Major Madness event in 2021.
-In 2022, the event will expand from the Southwest Minnesota State University campus in Marshall to Minnesota West's Worthington campus.
-This will give students an opportunity to explore a 2-year college and cut travel time for many schools, hopefully eliminating distance as a barrier to attending. - The consortium continues to partner with the Lower Sioux Community and is working to recruit students to participate in a Telecommunications Certificate for this fall that aligns with a new broadband project in the community.
+In 2022, the event expanded to include both the Southwest Minnesota State University campus in Marshall and Minnesota West's Worthington campus.
+This will give students an opportunity to explore a 2-year college and cut travel time for many schools, hopefully eliminating distance - In addition to the Major Madness Minnesota West offered Get Ready For College (March) and will be offering College Is For Me (June) for First Generation and EL students.
+These events are follow up to the Major Madness to further connect them and prepare them for college in the fall.
+College is For Me will be held in partnership with ABE on the Granite Falls and Worthington campuses providing writing, reading, and math skills along with orienation to the college, faculty, staff and each other. - The consortium continues to partner with the Lower Sioux Community and is working to recruit students to participate in a Telecommunications Certificate for this fall that aligns with a new broadband project in the community.